-Butterfly valves are often the best choice for a general shut off valve above 1.5”-148”.
-Their simple design allows them to take up less space and less weight than other types of valves and even provides a tighter seal, than a gate of globe valve, usually bubble tight.
-This is most useful when trying to stop fluid flow since it prevents any fluid from passing through the pipe when closed.
+A butterfly valve is often the best choice as a general shut-off valve above 1.5”-148”.
+Their simple design allows them to take up less space and less weight than other types of valves.
+These valves provide a tighter seal than a gate of globe valve and are usually bubble tight.
+This is most useful when trying to stop the fluid flow as it prevents any fluid from passing through the pipe when closed.

 Because of their high durability in saltwater, butterfly valves are commonly used in ships where ABS-approved materials are selected.
 This type of valve effectively creates a water-tight shutoff in the piping system of a ship to prevent any flow in the pipe.
 Their small size also allows them to be used in those tight spaces that are common aboard the ship.